heisenberglit/AirdropSol/README.md

-# Airdrop SOL into wallet based on nft count<br/>
-# Can also be used to send SPL Token to user
+# Airdrop SOL into wallet based on nft count or To send SPL Token to user

 A NodeJS Application to airdrop SOL to users wallet based on NFTs Count for a particular collection.